AakSin/connectionsLab/week2/readme.md

 I learnt how to use MDN better.
 I learnt more about the HTML audio tag.
 I learnt more about Figma Animations.

 # Todo
+- left and right arrow will make song go back and forth
 - add mute button functionality (clicking on volume button mutes it and the volume button changes to volume with a cut)
 - make the previous and next work + add more songs
 - make an animation of swiping between the songs